 Health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.

-But not every deviation from the norm, the optimum, can be classified as ill/pathologic.
-The doctor in charge is aware of the several gradients and nuances of the wellbeing of a person, but due to outer structures (health insurance, employer, …) often has to categorize patients into one of both categories, health or illness.
+But not every deviation from the normal, the optimum, can be classified as ill/pathologic.
+The doctor in charge is aware of the several gradients and nuances of the well-being of a person, but due to outer structures (health insurance, employer, …) often has to categorize patients into one of both categories, health or illness.

 Health and illness: What is the norm?